Lake Washington Watershed Internships

-The Lake Washington Watershed Internship offered at the Mercer Slough Environmental Education Center is a year-long program that assists teens in becoming informed stewards of their local community through mentoring, hands-on learning, restoration, and stream monitoring.
-Youth gain a greater understanding of the world around them while developing teaching and presentation skills, mentoring elementary-aged students about their local environment, and obtaining job experience.
-Watch the following video to learn more.
+The Lake Washington Watershed Internship offered at the Mercer Slough Environmental Education Center is a year-long program that assists teens in becoming informed stewards of their local community through mentoring, hands-on learning, habitat restoration, and stream monitoring.
+Youth gain a greater understanding of the world around them while developing teaching and presentation skills, mentoring elementary-aged students about their local environment, gaining critical scientific skills and obtaining job experience.

-Our internship year begins in October and ends the following September.
+Our internship year begins in late September and ends the following June.
 Interested youth are encouraged to submit an application or contact us throughout the year.
 Applications for 2014-15 are due September 18, 2014.

 If you have questions, please call (425) 450-0207 or email Mercer.Slough.Teens@pacsci.org.

 Learn more about the program by watching the following video.